katamaran-project/sail-backend/docs/tests.md

 * `tests-history.txt`: each run, the number of failed and passed tests is appended to this file.
 * `tests-overview.txt`: overwritten each run with a PASS/FAIL for each tests.

+The tests are run by a Python script named `run-tests.py`, the main reason being that we wanted to run the tests in parallel in a controlled way without having to deal with shell scripting madness.
+Note that if too much memory is consumed (which can happen when running too many tests in parallel), the Linux way of dealing this is to randomly close another process.
+We worked on machines equipped with 32GB of RAM, so people with less memory might need to lower the number of tests that are allowed to run in parallel.

 ### Running a Single Test

 ```bash